SIVF: GPU-Resident IVF Index for Streaming Vector Search: Evaluation

-We evaluate the ingestion throughput of SIVF against the baseline method, the standard Faiss GPU IVFFlat implementation.
-We measure the insertion throughput (vectors per second, vec/s) while varying two key parameters: the database size ($N_B$) from 1M to 4M vectors, and the number of clusters ($n_{list}$) from 1024 to 16384.
-The results are summarized in Figure~\ref{fig:add_perf}.
-SIVF demonstrates consistent performance advantages across all configurations, achieving up to a 2.88$\times$ speedup over the baseline.
+We evaluate ingestion throughput against the standard Faiss GPU IVFFlat baseline, varying database size ($N_B$: 1M--4M) and cluster count ($n_{list}$: 1024--16384).
+As shown in Figure~\ref{fig:add_perf}, SIVF achieves consistent performance advantages with up to 2.65$\times$ speedup.

-\paragraph{Scalability and Stability (Fig.~\ref{fig:add_perf}a)} As the database size grows from 1 million to 4 million vectors (with $n_{list}=4096$), SIVF maintains a robust throughput of approximately 4.2 million vec/s.
-This stability verifies the efficiency of our adaptive SlabManager: despite the increasing memory footprint, the lock-free append mechanism ensures that insertion cost remains $O(1)$ and effectively decoupled from the current index occupancy.
-In contrast, the baseline operates at a significantly lower tier ($\approx$1.7M vec/s) due to contiguous memory maintenance overheads.

-\paragraph{Impact of Clustering Granularity (Fig.~\ref{fig:add_perf}b)} We observe that ingestion throughput is sensitive to the number of clusters $n_{list}$: \begin{itemize} \item Peak Performance at Low $n_{list}$: SIVF achieves its highest throughput ($\approx$ 6.1M vec/s) at $n_{list}=1024$ with 2M vectors.
-In this setup, the memory write patterns are more localized, reducing cache misses and maximizing the efficiency of our append kernels.
-SIVF is 2.88$\times$ faster than the baseline ($\approx$2.1M vec/s). \item Degradation at High $n_{list}$: As $n_{list}$ increases to 16384, the insertion pattern becomes highly scattered across thousands of memory slabs.
-Consequently, throughput for both systems decreases.
-However, the baseline suffers more severely from this fragmentation.
-SIVF maintains a throughput of $\approx$1.3M--1.6M vec/s, achieving a 2.0$\times$ to 2.4$\times$ speedup even in this challenging high-granularity scenario.
-This demonstrates the resilience of the linked-slab architecture compared to the baseline's array resizing overhead. \end{itemize}

-\paragraph{Overall Speedup (Fig.~\ref{fig:add_perf}c)} The heatmap confirms that SIVF outperforms the baseline in every tested configuration.
-The speedup is robust, typically ranging from 2.4$\times$ to 2.9$\times$ for most configurations.
-Even under the highest load (4M vectors with $n_{list}=1024$), where contention for slab heads is maximized, SIVF maintains a 1.79$\times$ advantage.
-This performance gap highlights the efficiency of our non-blocking, slab-based ingestion pipeline, making it well-suited for high-throughput streaming scenarios.